chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 In either case, you must set the initial configuration to create a search head:

-__Configure a Splunk instance as a search head in an indexer cluster:__
+__Configure a single Splunk instance as a search head in an indexer cluster:__

 1. Click Settings in the upper right corner of Splunk Web.
 2. In the Distributed environment group, click Indexer clustering.
 3. Select Enable clustering.
+You will get selections:
+	* Master node
+	* Peer node
+	* Search head node
 4. Select Search head node and click Next.
 5. There are a few fields to fill out:

 * Master URI.
 Enter the master's URI, including its management port.
 For example: https://10.152.31.202:8089.
 * Security key.
 This is the key that authenticates communication between the master and the peers and search heads.
 The key must be the same across all cluster nodes.
 Set the same value here that you previously set on the master node.
+An example of a security key is ```MyS3cur1tyk3y```

 6. Click Enable search head node.